uutils/uutils.github.io/content/blog/2024-02-extending.md

 * [acl](https://github.com/uutils/acl)

 TODO: maybe add login & hostname to the list

+TODO: create and add links to the good first bugs

 As they are part of the essential packages on Debian & Ubuntu.